 Heat the oven to 350º.

-09CrepesRolledbfLOAdd two to three tablespoons of the cheese mixture a little off-center in each crêpe, then roll up, gently pushing the crêpe to even out the filling distribution.
+Add two to three tablespoons of the cheese mixture a little off-center in each crêpe, then roll up, gently pushing the crêpe to even out the filling distribution.

 Arrange the rolled crêpe, seam-side down, in a baking dish.
 Ms. Napolitano specified and 11×17 pan, but mine fit nicely in an 11-3/4 x 8-3/4 pan.
-No doubt she is far more adept 12CrepeManicottiBakedbfLOthan I at making the crêpes… whichever sized pan you choose, arrange the filled crêpes side by each as shown.
+No doubt she is far more adept than I at making the crêpes… whichever sized pan you choose, arrange the filled crêpes side by each as shown.

 Spoon the sauce over the crêpes – I made sure to add some to the sides of the pan as well, then top with the shaved or grated Parmesan and the mozzarella.